CreatedAs1/xorshift-sandbox-and-visualizer/README.md

 # xorshift-sandbox

-This is a Microsoft MakeCode port of Lordpoint's xorshift algorithim, because the algorthim built into the Adafruit CPX is, unfortunately, VERY bad at its job
+This is a Microsoft MakeCode port of Lordpoint's xorshift PRNG algorithim, because the algorthim built into the Adafruit CPX is, unfortunately, VERY bad at its job.